First-tier and Upper Tribunals: Introduction: Which tribunal considers the appeal

 Most appeals (and applications) will, in the first instance, be considered by the First-tier Tribunal.

 The Upper Tribunal will consider appeals against decisions by the First-tier Tribunal on a point of law where the First-tier or Upper Tribunal has given permission for an appeal to be made to the Upper Tribunal.
-Additionally an appeal can be made on the grounds that the tribunal reached a conclusion on the facts which was unreasonable because it was inconsistent with the only reasonable decision on the facts.
+Additionally an appeal can be made on the grounds that the First-tier Tribunal reached a conclusion on the facts which was unreasonable because it was inconsistent with the only reasonable decision on the facts.

 The Upper Tribunal will also consider applications for tax-geared penalties under FA 2008 Sch 36 para 50(2).